vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Read Corpus endpoint lets you view detailed information about corpora within your account.
+The Read Corpus API lets you view detailed information about corpora within your account.
 It enables you to view different aspects about the corpus including basic information like the ID, name, whether it is enabled or disabled, and other metadata.
 You can also view the corpus size, associated